William Wilson (Donegal MP)

 William Wilson (1836 – 8 November 1879) was an Irish lawyer and politician.
-He was elected to the United Kingdom House of Commons as Member of Parliament (MP) for Donegal at a by-election in 1876, and held the seat until his death three years later at his home in Raphoe at the age of 43.
+He was elected to the United Kingdom House of Commons as Member of Parliament (MP) for Donegal at a 1876 by-election, and held the seat until his death three years later.
+Wilson died on 8 November 1879 at his home in Drumananey near Raphoe, County Donegal, at the age of 43.
 He became a solicitor in 1860, and married in 1865.
-He sat in Parliament as a Moderate Conservative.
+He sat in Parliament as a Moderate of the Conservative Party.